mhaeuser/TTool/src/main/resources/help/reachabilitygraph.md

 # Reachability graphs

+## What is a reachability graph?
+A reachability graph (RG) represents all possible execution paths and states of a system.
+Here, a reachability graph is produced from an Avatar design.
+To be generated, the graph generator considers all possibles transitions from states of states machine, independently from the probabilities attached to transitions between the states of state machines.
+Said differently, the graph generator considers all possible transitions between states of states machines.
+So, even transitions with low probability are in the RG.

 ## How to generate a reachability graph?
  Reachability Graphs can be created by using the internal model-checker of TTool.
 This video on formal verification  details the steps to generate a RG: https://www.youtube.com/watch?v=8IYJ1UDUbvQ